 Josh Packard, the CEO of Springtide Research Institute already has a hypotheses.

 “Sports teams.
 Athletic groups.
 Clubs.
 I don’t think we’re going to uncover some hidden thing.
 But I think we’ll find that nobody is filling that gap [that religious institutions once filled] very well.
 That’s why we have that sense of isolation among young people.”

 Nobody is filling that gap.
 Which is why we have that sense of isolation.

 There are all sorts of stats and numbers out there about the increase of anxiety and the increase of loneliness in the younger generations.
+The pandemic only made this worse.
 Everyone is writing, blogging, vlogging, pontificating about it.
 Here is just one set of numbers from a global perspective from the Barna Group.